 On Climate Change and the Environment

-The House passed the NDC-endorsed H.R.
-9, the Climate Action Now Act, a bill that would enable America to join every other nation on the planet in committing to the Paris Climate Agreement.
+Earlier this year, The House passed the NDC-endorsed H.R.
+9, the Climate Action Now Act to recommit the U.S. to the Paris Climate Agreement.
+In beginning withdrawal from the agreement, the administration has ceded America’s role as a global leader.
 New Dem Members also supported legislation to expand research and innovation to understand and address ocean acidification and coastal community vulnerabilities, which are driven in large part by climate change.

 On the Border Crisis

-Our national values demand we take action to ensure our government is working for the people.
-NDC has taken the steps necessary to help prevent the needless loss of another child in the custody of our federal government.
+Our national values demand we ensure our government is working for the people.
+NDC has taken action to help prevent the needless loss of another child, or any individual, in the custody of our federal government.
 New Dems were proud to endorse Rep. Raul Ruiz’s H.R.
 3239, the Humanitarian Standards for Individuals in Customs and Border Protection (CBP) Custody Act, which would establish basic humanitarian standards of care for individuals in CBP custody.
 This bill passed the House.

 New Dems were also proud to support the House passage of H.R.
 6, the Dream and Promise Act, which provides permanent status and a pathway to citizenship for Dreamers, Temporary Protected Status (TPS) holders, and Deferred Enforced Departure (DED) recipients.